 General News of Sun, 3 Dec 201724

-President Nana Addo Dankwa Akufo-Addo has reiterated that the Free Senior High School Policy will be sustained and is here to stay.
+President Nana Addo Dankwa Akufo-Addo has reiterated that the Free Senior High School Policy, launched this year, on 12th September, will be sustained and is here to stay.

 He continued, “We know those who have a record for scrapping pro-poor policies – nursing and teacher trainees will bear testimony.
 I wish to assure them that Free SHS will be sustained, that Free SHS is here to stay.
 The overwhelming majority of Ghanaians support the choice that I have made in implementing Free SHS”.

 President Akufo-Addo made this known on Saturday, 2nd December, 2017, when he delivered a speech at the 60th Anniversary Celebrations of the Kumasi Academy, in Kumasi.

 The President stressed that there is no part of Ghana that does not recognise the importance of education, adding that “we have all accepted that education is the best route to moving out of poverty.”